smitdesai1010/Shopify-Summer2022-Challenge/README.md

 npm start
 ```

+Once the program is running, go to http://localhost:4500/

 ## How to use

+- Go to the server URL
+  - If you are using locally, go to http://localhost:4500/
-- Once the program is running, go to http://localhost:4500/
+  - If you are using the heroku hosted server, go to https://shopify-is-awesome.herokuapp.com/
 - Use curl, Postman or any other API testing software to interact with the server
-- Please view API Documentation (below) for more details
+- Please view [API Documentation](https://github.com/smitdesai1010/Shopify-Summer2022-Challenge#api-documentation) for more details

-Results:
+## Results

+Note: These results are tested locally and may differ since they were tested using the development database.

 <details>
   <summary>CREATE</summary>